Calliditas Therapeutics AB (publ) (NASDAQ:CALT) Rating Increased to Hold at Zacks Investment Research

-Calliditas Therapeutics AB (publ) (NASDAQ:CALT) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Calliditas Therapeutics AB (publ) (NASDAQ:CALT) from a sell rating to a hold rating in a research report sent to investors on Wednesday, Zacks.com reports.

 According to Zacks, “Calliditas Therapeutics AB is a specialty pharmaceutical company.
 It is focused on developing pharmaceutical products for patients with a significant unmet medical need.
 The compnay’s lead candidate consist Nefecon.
 Calliditas Therapeutics AB is based in Stockholm, Sweden. “

 Calliditas Therapeutics AB (publ) (NASDAQ:CALT) last issued its earnings results on Thursday, November 12th.
-The company reported ($0.62) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.39) by ($0.23).
-On average, sell-side analysts forecast that Calliditas Therapeutics AB will post -1.81 earnings per share for the current year.
+The company reported ($0.62) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.39) by ($0.23).
+As a group, sell-side analysts forecast that Calliditas Therapeutics AB will post -1.81 earnings per share for the current fiscal year.

-Several institutional investors have recently modified their holdings of the stock.
-BlackRock Inc. purchased a new position in Calliditas Therapeutics AB (publ) in the third quarter valued at $29,000.
-Jane Street Group LLC increased its holdings in Calliditas Therapeutics AB (publ) by 13.8% in the third quarter.
-Jane Street Group LLC now owns 10,278 shares of the company’s stock valued at $244,000 after buying an additional 1,243 shares in the last quarter.
-Finally, Logos Global Management LP increased its holdings in Calliditas Therapeutics AB (publ) by 83.3% in the third quarter.
-Logos Global Management LP now owns 550,000 shares of the company’s stock valued at $13,200,000 after buying an additional 250,000 shares in the last quarter.
-11.85% of the stock is owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+BlackRock Inc. bought a new position in shares of Calliditas Therapeutics AB (publ) in the 3rd quarter worth $29,000.
+Jane Street Group LLC lifted its stake in Calliditas Therapeutics AB (publ) by 13.8% during the 3rd quarter.
+Jane Street Group LLC now owns 10,278 shares of the company’s stock valued at $244,000 after acquiring an additional 1,243 shares in the last quarter.
+Finally, Logos Global Management LP lifted its stake in Calliditas Therapeutics AB (publ) by 83.3% during the 3rd quarter.
+Logos Global Management LP now owns 550,000 shares of the company’s stock valued at $13,200,000 after acquiring an additional 250,000 shares in the last quarter.
+Institutional investors own 11.85% of the company’s stock.

 Calliditas Therapeutics AB (publ) Company Profile